Tribun Health Achieves FDA Clearance for CaloPix Digital Pathology Platform With Dual Scanner Compatibility

 Collaborate remotely across institutions

-* CaloPix® is CE mark, HC cleared, FDA cleared.
-Please refer to IFU for intended use.
+* CaloPix® is CE-marked, Health Canada-approved, and FDA 510(k) cleared.
+Please refer to the Instructions for Use (IFU) for intended purpose and regulatory indications.

 About Tribun Health